 But to be honest, moving your shop online is in no way an ambiguity and in this article, I have made sure to answer any such questions that may arise.

 Local shops with only cash/cheque payments

-People now know the power of internet and most of the entrepreneur understand how internet and local stores can work together.
-These are the best people to upgrade & move online and keep their local shop in-sync.
+People now know the power of the internet and most entrepreneurs understand how the internet and local stores can work together.
+These are the best people to upgrade, move online and keep their local shop in sync.

 Why upgrade as an online business?